Sporting Events & Races

 Combine the beauty of a stunning natural backdrop with a community that has a passion for an active lifestyle and it's no wonder that Traverse City is host to a generous number of races year-round!

 Summer race season begins in late June with the Glen Arbor Solstice Half-Marathon, a half marathon and 5k run/walk around Big Glen Lake and the lovely town of Glen Arbor.
 Then, as part of the National Cherry Festival in July, there's the Meijer Festival of Races, with a 5K run/walk and a 15k.
 It's not all for runners, either!
-Late August brings the inaugural IRONMAN 70.3 Traverse City triathlon scheduled to take place on August 25, 2019.
+Late August brings the IRONMAN 70.3 Traverse City triathlon scheduled to take place on August 30, 2020.

 With its cool weather and beautiful scenery, fall is also the season for runners and bikers.
 In October, there's the Sleeping Bear Marathon -- a scenic marathon and half-marathon in the heart of the Sleeping Bear Dunes National Lakeshore -- and in November, there's the Ice Man Cometh Challenge taking place on the challenging Vasa trail.